JaKooLit/OpenSuse-Hyprland/README.md

 - default GTK theme if agreed to be installed is Tokyo night GTK themes (dark and light) + Tokyo night SE icons

 ### 🔔 NOTICE TO NVIDIA OWNERS ###
-- to follow.. for now not supported
+- Kinda tricky as I cant find a proper and official way to install nvidia drivers.
+For now, not supported

 ### ✨ to run
 > clone this repo by using git.
 Change directory, make executable and run the script